Margaret Nicholson

 Margaret Nicholson (c.
 1750 – 14 May 1828) was an Englishwoman who assaulted King George III in 1786.
 Her futile and somewhat half-hearted attempt on the King's life became famous and was featured in one of Shelley's first works: Posthumous Fragments of Margaret Nicholson, published in 1810.

 Life

 Nicholson was born in Stockton-on-Tees in County Durham to a barber called George Nicholson.
-At the age of 12, she was found a place as a maid, and from then worked as a servant in various notable households, including those of Sir John Sebright and Lord Coventry.
-She showed no sign of mental illness.
+In the mid-1760s, at the age of 12, she was found a place as a maid, and from then worked as a servant in various notable households, including those of Sir John Sebright and Lord Coventry.
+She showed no signs of mental illness.
 Before 1783, she was dismissed from her employment after a love affair with a fellow servant, and she seemed to fall on hard times.
+Years later, her brother would report that it was during this period that she fell ill, falling into bouts of laughter at night.
 Her lover left her, and she supported herself through needlework, lodging in a house in Wigmore Street.
 She was described as "below the middle size, and of a very swarthy complexion".

+From April 1786 on to her attempt on the King’s life in August, she petitioned the king more than 20 times.
+In one such petition, she demanded a property settlement and a decent marriage, possibly to the king himself.